tomjnixon/upyt/README.md

 ### Command line tool friendly errors

-The commandline tools do not currently produce friendly errors when misused.
+The command line tools do not currently produce friendly errors when misused.
 Instead expect a bare exception: often an opaque "IOError".
 There is no particular reason for this -- I'm just lazy.